 Financial Strategy in a Global Economy

 The overall goal of the course it to provide the participants with a sound understanding of financial decision-making in the multinational firm.
 However, whilst the course is presented from a managerial perspective and thus applied in nature, decision-making is approached using firmly established theories in economics and finance.
 The aim of the course is threefold: i) to study the laws that play a crucial role in the international economy and global financial markets; ii) to understand how firms can hedge exchange rate risk related to both their operations and strategic decisions; and iii) to study issues in corporate finance such as capital budgeting and capital structure from a domestic perpective, learning how to extend theories and methodologies to multinational corporations operating in a globalized economy.

 - Introduction: Globalization and the Multinational Firm

-- Currency Futures and Options: pricing and hedging
+- Currency Futures and Options for Hedging

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.